Psychological Science

 Bachelor of Science

-A minimum of 120 credit hours is required for a bachelor of science degree in psychology and a cumulative grade point average of 2.0 must be obtained.
+A minimum of 120 credit hours is required for a bachelor of science degree in psychological science and a cumulative grade point average of 2.0 must be obtained.
 These requirements for the B.S. degree are in addition to credit received for basic ROTC.

-The psychology bachelor of science curriculum requires six hours of English composition; twenty hours of math, science and computer science; twelve semester hours in the humanities; and twelve semester hours in the social sciences.
+The psychological science bachelor of science curriculum requires six hours of English composition; twenty hours of math, science and computer science; twelve semester hours in the humanities; and twelve semester hours in the social sciences.
 Specific requirements for the bachelor degree are outlined in the sample program listed below.

 1. ENGLISH 1120 and ENGLISH 1160 (entering students will normally take ENGLISH 1120 either semester of the first year.)
 (6 hours)